mhammond/firefox-pinned-windows/README.md

 * Add a line to this file with the full path to the addon source dir.
 Be sure to include the trailing slash (or backslash if on Windows)
 * Start Firefox
+* To see verbose debug messages, create a boolean preference "extensions.pinnedwindow.verbose" to true - message will be sent to the browser console.